 Now for the mounts.
 Since Day 1, Garmin has used a design with the Nuvi series which incorporates a custom cradle with a socket on the back.
 This cradle fits over a 17mm ball which is part of the mount.
 Starting in 2013, the cradle was modified from one that fits the top and bottom to one which snaps into a round groove on the back of the GPS.
 It’s a good solid hold as long as you have it snapped in properly.
 Garmin must have liked this design as they carried it over to the majority of the 2014 and 2015 line of GPS units.

-The default mount that is provided with the GPS is of the suction cup variety.
+The default mount that is provided with the GPS is the Garmin 4.3-Inch and 5-Inch Suction Cup with Mount.
+A photo of the mount you will receive accompanies the article.
 This is the same mounting base that Garmin has used for roughly the past ten years (they changed the cradle, not the base mount).
 Garmin also includes an adhesive disk for those that wish to use it on the dashboard.
 If you would rather not put adhesive on your dash, you could use this cradle with Garmin’s highly regarded bean bag mount which we discussed in a prior article.

 How about some alternative locations and mounts?
 Vent mounts have been available for many years but Garmin completely missed the parade on these until 2013.
 Finally coming out with a vent mount of their own, Garmin’s entry is a very well made mount.
 Unlike many of their competitors, Garmin saw the need for a vent mount with a clamp on the back if it.
 This means these mounts will fit horizontal and vertical vents.